Dagmawi-22/invoice/README.md

 ```bash
 cd invoice/server
 ```
-Then, install the required libraries:
+then, install the required libraries:
 ```bash
 yarn install
 ```
-Finally, start the app:
+then, start the app:
 ```bash
 yarn start dev
 ```